-One of the Bulldog’s fastest improving programs, Coach Elizabeth Lykins has guided the three-year-old swimming program since its inception in 2012.
-At the helm for all three seasons, Lykins has made incredible strides with the program instituting a culture of personal growth, exceptional academics and fast swimming.
+One of the Bulldog’s fastest improving programs, Coach Elizabeth Lykins has guided the now four-year-old swimming program since its inception in 2012.
+At the helm for all four seasons, Lykins has made incredible strides with the program instituting a culture of personal growth, exceptional academics and fast swimming.

-The 2014-15 season proved to be the squad’s most successful to date.
-The Bulldogs concluded their season at the CCSA Conference Championships where they amassed 422 points and finished in seventh place.
+The 2014-15 Bulldogs concluded their season at the CCSA Conference Championships where they amassed 422 points and finished in seventh place.
 That score more than tripled the Blue and White’s previous highest point total of 135 points set in 2013.
 Over the course of the four-day event, the team broke 10 school records and five freshmen records.

-In the team’s previous two seasons, Coach Lykins led small teams to numerous achievements.
-The 2012 inaugural squad finished 9th place at the CCSA Conference Championships, despite only carrying eight swimmers.
-In 2013, the Bulldogs scored their first winning season with a 6-5 record.
+In the team’s previous two seasons, Lykins led small teams to numerous achievements.
+The 2012 inaugural squad finished 9th place at the CCSA Conference Championships.
+Despite only carrying eight swimmers, Galen Broido earned Asheville's first podium finish (2nd, 1650y free) and was named to the All-Conference team.
+In 2013, the Bulldogs scored their first winning season with a 6-5 dual meet record.

 Additionally, the Bulldogs have become a perennial academic powerhouse.
-The squad has earned College Swimming Coaches Association of America (CSCAA) Scholastic All-American honors for six-straight semesters.
-Additionally, 29 individuals have been named to the CCSA All-Academic team over the course of three seasons.
+The squad has earned College Swimming Coaches Association of America (CSCAA) Scholastic All-American honors for seven-straight semesters.
+Additionally, 39 individuals have been named to the CCSA All-Academic team over the course of four seasons.

 After graduation, Lykins was the head coach of the Telluride Torpedoes for four seasons while also working as an income auditor and financial reporter for the Telluride Ski & Golf Company.